php-cache/documentation/docs/introduction.md

 What cache pool you  want to use is up to you.
 As you can see in the [table on the startpage](index.md#cache-pool-implementations), different pools have different features.
-Commonly used poos are:
+Commonly used pools are:

 * Apcu
 * Array